Moir\'e excitons and exciton-polaritons: A review: Moir e excitons

 The behavior of moiré excitons can be understood from two complementary perspectives: momentum space and real space.
-In momentum space, the emphasis lies on the folding of exciton bands into moiré minibands within the mini-Brillouin zone.
+In momentum space, the emphasis lies on the folding of exciton bands into moiré minibands within the mini-Brillouin zone of the moir\'e superlattice.
 In contrast, the real-space picture focuses on the formation of periodic exciton traps within the moiré lattice, leading to spatially localised exciton states with quantized energy levels.
-Proper understanding of both perspectives is necessary for capturing miniband formation, exciton hybridization, and the resulting optical selection rules
+Proper understanding of both perspectives is necessary for capturing miniband formation, exciton hybridization, and the resulting optical selection rules.

-\paragraph{Momentum-Space Picture.-} In reciprocal space, the moiré periodicity ``folds'' the free excitonic bands into a mini-Brillouin zone (mBZ).
-The moir\'e potential mixes the folded bands by umklapp scattering, redistributing the exciton's oscillator strength formerly finite only for exciton momenta near zero amongst multiple exciton momenta that folded onto the mBZ centre.
-This introduces new optically active states, visible as additional peaks in photoluminescence and reflectance contrast spectra~\cite{Jin2019observation, Alexeev2019resonantly}.
+\paragraph{Momentum-Space Picture.-} In reciprocal space, the moiré periodicity ``folds'' the free excitonic bands into a mini- or moir\'e-Brillouin zone (mBZ).
+The moir\'e potential mixes the folded bands by umklapp scattering, redistributing the exciton's oscillator strength---formerly finite only for exciton momenta near zero---amongst multiple exciton minibands at the mBZ centre.
+This introduces new optically active states, visible as additional peaks in photoluminescence and reflectance contrast spectra~\cite{Jin2019observation, Alexeev2019resonantly,Seyler2019signatures}.
 The resulting multi-peak optical spectra is currently regarded as a smoking gun for miniband formation, and as direct evidence of moiré-modified excitonic band structures~\cite{Huang2022excitonsREVIEW, Jin2019observation}.